MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/ios/upload.md

 When you surround the initialization code in the **ENABLE_TEST_CLOUD** conditional compile statement, the Xamarin linker will leave the Xamarin Test Cloud Agent in builds that use the **ENABLE_TEST_CLOUD** flag.
 Normally **Debug** builds but not **Release** builds.
 New Xamarin.iOS apps created in Visual Studio use this approach.

+### Generating an upload command
 Once a test suite is prepared, next [setup a test run](~/test-cloud/starting-a-test-run.md) to upload and run your tests.
+That process will generate a prototype command line like this:

+> appcenter test run uitest --app "MyOrg/MyApp" --devices "MyOrg/MyDeviceSet" --app-path pathToFile.ipa --test-series "master" --locale "en_US" --build-dir pathToUITestBuildDir

+The command line requires some modifications:
+1. You _must_ provide paths for the arguments `--app-path` & `--build-dir`.
+2. You _may_ need to specify the UITest package you're using, if the CLI can't automatically find it: `--uitest-tools-dir /Users/{your username}/.nuget/packages/xamarin.uitest/{UITest version}/tools`